-Leslie-Anne Newton, Director
+Leslie-Anne Newton, Northern Ireland Director

-Stephen has been a Personal Assistant since 1993 where he provided secretarial support to the Chief Executive of The Care Sector Consultancy (CSC).
+Stephen has worked in the voluntary sector since 1993 where he provided secretarial support to the Chief Executive of The Care Sector Consultancy (CSC).
 In 1999, ARC UK awarded a contract to CSC to establish if there was a need for a branch of its organisation in Northern Ireland.
-As ARC NI’s membership grew through the consultancy support of CSC so did Stephen’s role and responsibilities and in 2005 he was appointed PA to the ARC NI Director.
-Stephen currently oversees all aspects of administration for the Northern Ireland office including organising meetings and events, maintaining the ARC website and producing the e-newsletter and bulletins.
+As ARC NI’s membership grew through the consultancy support of CSC so did Stephen’s role and responsibilities.
+In 2005 he officially became part of the ARC team when appointed PA to the ARC NI Director.
+Stephen is now the Administration Manager overseeing all aspects of administration for the Northern Ireland office including organising meetings and events, maintaining the ARC website and producing the e-newsletter and bulletins.

-Louise is responsible for the development of good quality practice through the co-ordination and facilitation of ARC’s training and consultancy.
-Louise previously led the ‘Lost for Words’ Project and is currently coordinating the Getting Started Project, a pre recruitment-training programme encouraging people to consider working in the social care sector.
+Lou also supports the development of good quality practice through the facilitation of training.
+Louise previously led the ‘Lost for Words’ Project and coordinated the Getting Started Project, a pre recruitment-training programme encouraging people to consider working in the social care sector.